creynaud/hands-on-django-doc/source/notesapp.rst

     Installed 0 object(s) from 0 fixture(s)
     (hands-on-django)pony@Pony-VirtualBox:~/hands-on-django$

-Now let's add the actual current user notes in the 'my notes' view.
+Now let's add the actual current user notes in the 'notes' view.

 .. code-block:: python

-    +    context = RequestContext(request, {'notes': Note.objects.filter(owner=request.user)})
+    :emphasize-lines: 1

-The Note.objects.filter(owner=request.user) is a call to the Django ORM and retrieves all the notes that belong to request.user.
+    +    context = RequestContext(request, {'notes': Note.objects.all()})

-There is a lot to say about how to make queries with Django ORM: https://docs.djangoproject.com/en/1.6/topics/db/queries/
+The Note.objects.all() is a call to the Django ORM (https://docs.djangoproject.com/en/1.6/topics/db/queries/) and retrieves all the notes.

 We also need to update the template to actually show the notes: